Day 3: Glen Pass to Rae Lakes

 GoPro video of hiking across the snow traverse

 After that, we simply headed on down the many steep switchbacks.
-There were still few spots with snow where we had to scramble on rocks (just like on the south side) but with a bit of care we made it all the way down to the basin full of unnamed lakes.
+There were still a few spots with snow where we had to scramble on rocks (just like on the south side) but with a bit of care we made it all the way down to the basin full of unnamed lakes.

 Earlier that morning, while lazying around in camp, Vicki and I had taken out the map and tentatively planned out the next few days.
 We decided to make a few revisions to my original plan, which may have been overly ambitious.
 I tend to do that sort of thing.
 One of the items concerned the hike back out.
 Yesterday’s plan of camping just below Glen Pass was hailed as a great idea, since it made today so much easier.
 So Vicki wanted to do the same thing on the way back.
 This area we were in now, the basin of unnamed lakes, was the perfect spot to camp on the way out of the Rae Lakes environs.
 So, while we were here taking a break, we looked around for likely spots to pitch a tent.
 And we found a few.
-So we memorized what it looked like when facing the other way, and then continued on down the trail.
+So we memorized what it looked like when facing the other way, and then continued down the trail.
 We were anxious to find a good spot for our “Base Camp” at lower Rae Lake, as we would be spending two nights there.

 But first we had to hike on down the trail.